seansfkelley/react-layered-chart/README.md

 #### Loads are consistently and frequently triggered even when nothing is changing.

 This generally means you are providing a functionally-equal but reference-unequal value for `ChartProvider`'s `loadData`, such as by using an inline function definition. `loadData` should be a stateless function, and should almost never change reference.
 If you want to provide extra information to `loadData`, use `ChartProvider`'s `loadDataContext` prop instead of `bind`ing arguments to a function (which creates a new function object).
 All series are reloaded whenever `loadDataContext` changes shallowly, but if you use deep-checkable types you can tweak `loadData` to prevent extraneous network requests.

-#### Textual elements (like axes) are using default fonts.

-`<canvas>` elements don't inherit the font from CSS.
-If you're implementing your own such layer, you have to explicitly set [`font`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font).
-If you're using a layer implemented with `<canvas>`, you likely have to pass a full [CSS `font` declaration](https://developer.mozilla.org/en-US/docs/Web/CSS/font) to it.
-Lastly, if your font file (of the appropriate style and weight) isn't automatically loaded into the page, ensure you have a `@font-face` declaration for it, or consider using a tool like [Web Font Loader](https://github.com/typekit/webfontloader).

 ## Developing